 Graduates from all disciplines, with no previous experience in business and management studies, are welcome to apply for the programme.
 For those who have already studied a related discipline, this course offers the opportunity to progress your knowledge to an advanced level.

-- Designed to develop the strong communication skills and can-do attitude that are favourable to employers
+- Designed to develop strong communication skills and a can-do attitude that is favourable to employers.

 How You Study

 Teaching is informed by real-world examples and you will be expected to participate in lectures, seminars and workshops to examine, research, discuss and debate topics.
 Teaching includes the use of real-life case studies, which relate theory to practice across a range of business situations.
 You will also have the chance to enhance your communication and negotiation skills by engaging in role plays where students from the University’s School of Drama take the role of challenging clients and co-workers.

 You will have the chance to study a range of topics to develop a critical understanding of management theory, corporate strategy, leadership and negotiation.
 A variety of optional modules enables you to tailor your learning to your background and career ambitions.

 MSc Management incorporates six core modules which every student must study.
 Students will then choose two optional modules before progressing to the final dissertation stage.

 The dissertation is designed to encourage innovation and diverse pathways to the final assessed product.
 In this respect, the dissertation is an extended project that can accommodate a range of independent work.